SAP-samples/teched2025-DT160/README.md

 ## Description

-Get maximum value from the Joule copilot in SAP Cloud ERP by extending it with custom-built skills and intelligent agents that can plan, act, and execute tasks.
+Get maximum value from the Joule Copilot in SAP Cloud ERP by extending it with custom-built skills and intelligent agents that can plan, act, and execute tasks.
 Explore tools and techniques to make Joule smarter and faster while enhancing user productivity or automating complex workflows.
+Furthermore, get in an holistic understanding of the general architecture of unified Joule approach and extensibility scenarios.

 [Session in **SAP TechEd** session catalog](https://www.sap.com/events/teched/berlin/flow/sap/te25/catalog-inperson/page/catalog/session/1749134506762001tjmW)

 ## Overview

-This session introduces attendees to...
+This hands-on session you are through building AI-powered conversational skills as well as AI agents using Joule Studio.
+You'll learn how to create, configure, and deploy intelligent skills and agents that extend existing business processes, interact with backend systems and provide value to your users.

 ## Requirements